aio-libs/aiohttp/docs/client_reference.rst

          Pass *verify_ssl* to ``ClientSession.get()`` etc.

-   :param bytes fingerprint: Pass the SHA256 digest of the expected
+   :param bytes fingerprint: pass the SHA256 digest of the expected
       certificate in DER format to verify that the certificate the server presents matches.
 Useful for `certificate pinning
       <https://en.wikipedia.org/wiki/Transport_Layer_Security#Certificate_pinning>`_.